-- 1. Sit upright in a chair with both knees bent. - 2.
-Bring your bottom towards the front of the chair. - 3.
-Straighten the operated leg as much as possible and flex your foot toes to the sky. - 4.
-Take your body weight forward.
+- 1. Sit upright in a chair with both your knees bent. - 2.
+Straighten the operated leg as much as possible and flex your foot toes to the sky

+3. Take your body weight forward - DO NOT PASS 90° at the hip.

-Strengthening for the knee muscles
+Strengthening for the hip muscles